interseroh/topmenubar/README.md

  This module contains the graphical representation of Top Menu Bar plus a prototype landing page

 ##Integration test
-The integration test simulates the injection of TomMenuBar in some existed page with Bootstrap components and responsive design.
+The integration test simulates the injection of TopMenuBar in an existing page containing Bootstrap components and been developed applying the principles of responsive design.

    ### Given
-   The original page where have been built in the next Bootstrap components:
+   The original page has been built using the following Bootstrap components:
       - Navigation Bar
       - Modal dialog which can be activated by button
-      - Tables which have been located standalone in HTML page and built in other container
+      - Tables which have been located standalone in HTML page and built in another container
-      - different Bootstrap containers with row and columns where are located short texts and buttons which redirect to pages with details.
+      - different Bootstrap containers with row and columns containing short texts and buttons (which redirect to pages with details).

    ### Test case 1
-   This test is presented with the page **resources/public/bstest_1_original.html**.
+   This test is represented with the page **resources/public/bstest_1_original.html**.

-   - Have been done 1.
+   - Test Procedure
         - add next JavaScripts to html header.
            ```html
             <script type="text/javascript" language="javascript"